Best practices for implementing claims successfully.

 Custom Claims Tutorial

-See the Implementing Custom Claims tutorial and video, for a walkthrough on enabling the claims behavior from this article, using the Curity Identity Server.
+See the Implementing Custom Claims tutorial and video, for a walkthrough on how to take full control over claims issuance when you use the Curity Identity Server.

 Conclusion